MickeyMeowMeowHouse/mcrcond/README.md

 There's no standard way for you to install this software.
 You need to setup your own script for the daemon to run, and edit the configuration file for your server.

+To compile this program, simply run `make`.
+The source code is a single `.c` file, use `gcc` or `clang` is able to compile it to get the executable.

 ## Notice

 Currently, run it as a screen session is recommended because the real daemon mode implementation **isn't stable** .
 If you can fix this or you think it's needed to run as a real daemon, please modify the code yourself, then send me a pull request.